functionhaus/archivist/README.md

   use Archivist.Archive
 end

-# the alias is just a nicety here and isn't required by any means
+# this alias is just a nicety, not required
 alias MyApp.Archive

 Archive.articles()